petervanya/traffic-flow/README.md

 # trip generation, create a demand stratum
 # 'pop' is a zone attribute containing population
-mtm.generate("all", "pop", "pop", 0.5)
+mtm.generate("stratum_1", "pop", "pop", 0.5)

 # calculate skim (resistance) matrices for distance and time
 mtm.compute_skims()

-# trip distribution of demand stratum 'all' using the gravity model
+# trip distribution of demand stratum 'stratum_1' using the gravity model
 # distribute the trips exponentially with parameter 0.02
 # disutility defined as time 'tcur' computed above as a skim matrix
-mtm.distribute("all", "tcur", "exp", 0.02)
+mtm.distribute("stratum_1", "tcur", "exp", 0.02)

 # assign vehicle flows to the network
 mtm.assign("tcur")